 Back and Hand Positioning of the Loop Tubing

 Wrapping the tubing over your whole hand is easier, providing better grip and putting less stress on the fingers and hands.

 Go into a push-up position.
 You can go from the toes or from the knees (depending on your ability).
 Tighten through your abdominal area, maintain good alignment, move into the push-up and return back.

 Push Up with the Loop Tubing

 4. Squat into a Press

 Step on the tubing, and move into the squatting position.
 Your feet should be slightly wider than hip-width apart, and your toes pointed out minimally.
 Place the tubing into the shoulder position, go through the squat, raise up out of the squat, and press overhead.

 Squat into a Press (front view)

 Squat into a Press (side view)

 If you are unable to do the press movement, just leave the tubing in this front rack position and then go through the squatting movement.

 Squat into a Press (front rack position)

 Pressing overhead really works those stabilizing muscles in the shoulders and challenges the core, which is really important.

 5. Cross Band Bent Over Row

 Step on the tubing and then move your feet to slightly more than hip-width apart.
 Cross over with the tubing, pull back, and drive up with those elbows, really working that mid-back.

 Cross Band Bent Over Row (front view)

-Bend through the hip, keeping everything else straight, with your head in good alignment.
+Bend through the hip, keeping everything else straight, with your head in good alignment with your spine.
 Drive those elbows up and relax.